Cord Blood Bank Standards

 - Distribution to clinical programs, whether fresh or cryopreserved

-Standards for the administration of cord blood cells, either allogeneic or autologous, are covered in the Clinical Program section of the FACT-JACIE International Standards for Cellular Therapy Product Collection, Processing, and Administration.
+These Standards only apply to umbilical cord tissue as it relates to samples for testing.
+Storage of umbilical cord tissue for therapeutic intent is covered under the FACT Common Standards for Cellular Therapies.
+Standards for the administration of cord blood cells, either allogeneic or autologous, are covered in the Clinical Program section of the FACT-JACIE International Standards for Hematopoietic Cellular Therapy Product Collection, Processing, and Administration.

 These Standards were developed by consensus, based on the best available evidence-based science, placing emphasis on research findings related to clinical outcomes of cord blood recipients.
 Cord blood banking is an emerging and evolving field.
 For those areas where there are little or no definitive data on clinical outcomes relating to a particular standard, the Standards Committee weighed the available evidence from preclinical studies and accepted scientific theory.